-During the past decade, nonformal education has become an accepted part of the educational scene in developing and developed countries alike.
-A good part of its popularity can be attributed to the belief that nonformal education could achieve some substantial reforms in the provision of education.
-Nonformal education appeared to hold out the possibility of dealing with problems of equity of access to education, of decreasing the distance between education and the world of work and life, of promoting development of rural areas, and of accelerating political participation and social development.
+During the past decade, non-formal education has become an accepted part of the educational scene in developing and developed countries alike.
+A good part of its popularity can be attributed to the belief that non-formal education could achieve some substantial reforms in the provision of education.
+Non-formal education appeared to hold out the possibility of dealing with problems of equity of access to education, of decreasing the distance between education and the world of work and life, of promoting development of rural areas, and of accelerating political participation and social development.

-Nonformal education was quickly seen to be a useful complement to the formal school system.
-Numerous small, local projects were begun which incorporated the basic ideas of nonformal education.
+Non-formal education was quickly seen to be a useful complement to the formal school system.
+Numerous small, local projects were begun that incorporated the basic ideas of nonformal education.
 Other activities, long in existence under other labels like adult education, literacy training, agricultural extension education, and youth activities, were seen in a new light and received renewed attention and resources.
-Gradually ministries began to take increasing note of these activities and efforts were made to revitalize and expand existing adult education departments.
-More recently a number of countries have introduced administrative personnel at the national level to coordinate, upgrade, and plan national systems of nonformal education.
+Gradually ministries began to take increasing note of these activities and efforts were made to revitalize and expand existing adult-education departments.
+More recently a number of countries have introduced administrative personnel at the national level to coordinate, upgrade, and plan national systems of non-formal education.